Karanraj06/riscv-32i-simulator/README.md

 ## Overview

-The project implements a functional simulator for a subset of RISC-V Instruction Set using a single-cycle processor design.

-The simulator has two components:
+The project implements a functional simulator for a subset of RISC-V Instruction Set using a single-cycle processor design.<br>The simulator has two components:

-- Command Line Interface (CLI)<br>The CLI component is explained in detail in the `single_cycle/README.md` file.
+- Command Line Interface (CLI)<br>The CLI component is explained [here](single_cycle/README.md) detail

 - Graphical User Interface (GUI) built with Flask and Tailwind<br>The webapp is available at the following url: http://karanraj.pythonanywhere.com/